Everything PR News

 Six.
 Crisis response and reputation.

 Recalls, viral negatives, executive scandals, supply chain issues.
-The AI engine ingests the coverage and produces the summary every shopper reads for the next eighteen months.
+The engines ingest the coverage and produce the summary every shopper reads for the next eighteen months.

 Seven.
 Category creation and trend capture.